seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **MARK ANTONY**
 Hence, saucy eunuch; peace!
-She hath betray’d me and shall die the death.
+She hath betray'd me and shall die the death.

 **MARDIAN**
 Death of one person can be paid but once,
 And that she has discharged: what thou wouldst do
 Is done unto thy hand: the last she spake
-Was ‘Antony! most noble Antony!’
+Was 'Antony! most noble Antony!'
 Then in the midst a tearing groan did break
 The name of Antony; it was divided
-Between her heart and lips: she render’d life,
+Between her heart and lips: she render'd life,
 Thy name so buried in her.

 **MARK ANTONY**